mbrukman/why-svelte/readme.md

 lean on automated tools like compilers, and avoid runtime costs without clear benefit.
 [See this comparison](https://twitter.com/Rich_Harris/status/1200807516529147904)
-Rich Harris made between Svelte and a popular React concurrent mode demo.
+Rich made between Svelte and a popular React concurrent mode demo.
 Svelte can write code that performs similarly to hand-written JS and sometimes do everything in a single animation frame, where React sometimes spreads equivalent work over multiple frames.